liavmoruga/Chess-Project/README.md

 Hello there!
 Open main.py

-Inside there you can run a game with a ui like that(None = local input):
+Inside there you can run a game with a ui like that(None means local input):

 game = ChessGame(white_agent=None, black_agent=MaterialBot(3))

 game.run()

 so here you can play against a friend locally, against a bot, or watch to bots play against each other

 You can also run a tournament like that: